The Real Cost of Microsoft 365 Copilot: Licences, Agents and Pay-As-You-Go

 Key Takeaways

 Microsoft 365 Copilot licensing is one of the most common questions we get asked at Silicon Reef.
 It’s also one of the most confusing.
-The product names overlap, the pricing models multiply, and Microsoft keeps adding new SKUs – most recently the E7 Frontier Suite, which was introduced in May 2026.
+The product names overlap, the pricing models multiply, and Microsoft keeps adding new SKUs – most recently the E7 Frontier Suite, which was introduced in May 2026, and then the general availability of Copilot Cowork in June 2026.

 We don’t sell licences, so there’s no benefit to us persuading you towards one option over another.
 What we do is help organisations get value from the Microsoft investment they already have.
 In terms of Copilot, that means building agents, getting your data ‘AI ready’, running adoption programmes, and shaping the strategy that turns Copilot from a line item into a productivity gain.